Om0705/Om0705/README.md

 - Hi, I’m OM Singhal
 - I’m interested in MERN full stack development
 - I’m currently learning DSA and MERN
-- I’m looking to collaborate on JS and react front end web apps
+- I’m looking to collaborate on JS and react front-end web apps
 - How to reach me singhal1663@gmail.com

 <!---